 Recognition Scheme objectives

-Holding a Recognised Collection commits your organisation and your governing body to meeting the objectives of the scheme and opens up a new stream of funding to help you to do so.
+Holding a Recognised Collection commits your organisation and your governing body to meeting the objectives of the scheme and increases the amount of funding you can apply for from our Museum Development Fund.

 The Recognition Scheme objectives are:

 - to raise awareness and appreciation of the Nationally Significant Collections, maximising their potential to celebrate Scotland's culture - locally, nationally and internationally